 - There are no additional remedies applicable specifically against a deliberate or wilful infringer in civil proceedings.
 There is no approved test or standard to determine whether an infringement is deliberate.
 This is assessed by the court on a case-by-case basis depending on the circumstances of each case.

 Time limits for lawsuits

 - What is the time limit for seeking a remedy for patent infringement?

-- It is three years from the date on which the plaintiff has become aware or could have become aware of the infringement.
+- The time limit is three years from the date on which the plaintiff became aware or could have become aware of the infringement.